KenKundert/nestedtext/doc/basic_syntax.rst

     >                                                — Erik Jonsson
     >

-The multi-line string is all adjacent lines that start with a greater than tag with the tags removed and the lines joined together with newline characters inserted between each line.
+The multiline string is all adjacent lines that start with a greater than tag with the tags removed and the lines joined together with newline characters inserted between each line.
 Except for the space that separates the tag from the text, white space from both the beginning and the end of each line is